Last updated 27 October 2017

-Note: Fighting 15s' discounts are currently suspended because of the weakness of sterling against other currencies.
-Fighting 15s has instead held its prices.
+Note: All of Fighting 15s' discounts are currently suspended because of the weakness of sterling against other currencies.

 When available, our valued customer discount is Fighting 15s' reward for repeat customers who have ordered more than a qualifying number of orders over a particular period, usually the previous year.
 The discount is not necessarily awarded each year.
 The discount is usually 5% and is additional to any other discounts applied by the online shop.
 The discount applies only to online orders, not to orders placed by phone or email.

 The discount requires a discount code unique to each customer who qualifies, is traceable to that customer, and is not transferable.
 Codes are emailed manually to each customer who qualifies.